kgregory2023/UniConnectWebApp-Capstone-University-Projects/README.md

 Model - Defines the objects to be held within the database

-Services - Performs the business operations on incoming and outgoing database requests
+Services - Simply performs the incomming database request

-Controller -
+Controller - Any data handling, business logic, and error management is done here

 Routes - Defines routes that will be called to, primarily by the frontend, in order to carry out specific database and backend functions.